 Use of “Otohime”

-Hygiene and proper disposal
+Hygiene and Proper Disposal

-4. Care for Umbrellas
+4. Care with Umbrellas

-In the rainy season, the use of plastic bags to cover umbrellas is widely adopted.
-These bags, available at store and office entrances, help prevent water from dripping and wetting the floor.
+During the rainy season, the use of plastic bags to cover umbrellas is widely adopted.
+These bags, available at the entrances of stores and offices, help prevent water from dripping and wetting the floor.
 Alternatively, reusable cases can be purchased at convenience stores for affordable prices.

 When leaving the location, remember to dispose of the bag in the appropriate trash or reuse it for future occasions.